bgomberg/roboshield/assembly.md

 * When soldering the servo headers, use the female headers to keep the male servo headers aligned.
 If the headers are not aligned, it will be difficult to plug in servos.

-* Use the same alignment technique when soldering the analog and digital headers.
+* Use the same alignment technique when soldering the female analog and digital headers.

 * When soldering headers in general, solder one pin first and then check the header alignment.
 If the header is straight and flush with the board, then solder the remaining pins.